Exhibition:

 Eamon Wyss

 Eamon Wyss contributes a series of abstract aerial photography of Australian salt lakes, taken by drone, coincidentally the day David Gulpilil passed away.
 Unmanipulated and meditative, these images capture both the physical and dream-like contours of the land from above.
-Through his work, the land itself becomes the storyteller, revealing hidden stories shaped by time and the natural patterns of the landscape.
+Through his work, the land reveals hidden stories shaped by time and the natural patterns of the landscape.

 Phoebe Marson Gulpilil